opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-04-Digit_Recog_tf.md

 ---
 layout: post
-title: Digit Recognition using Tensor Flow
+title: Lab 4 Digit Recognition using Tensor Flow
 categories: tensor-flow
 author: Mitha Ann Philip
 description: This is a practical guide which implements a neural network model using Tensor Flow.